nethvish/Mad-Mini-Project-Y2S2/README.md

 # Mad-Mini-Project-Y2S2

-✨ Design and develop a mobile application that can help people cope with the current economic crisis in the country.
+✨Design and develop a mobile application that can help people cope with the current economic crisis in the country.

 ## Developing Team